 This hyaluronic acid serum contains different molecular weights of hyaluronic acid, targeting the different layers of the skin.
 It hydrates the skin, leaving the skin feeling soft, smooth, and visibly plumper, and can reduce the appearance of fine lines, says Garshick.

-Garshick recommends this alcohol-free facial toner witch hazel, soothing aloe vera, and glycerin, which is a humectant that attracts moisture to boost hydration, allowing the product to help tone the skin while leaving the skin feeling hydrated.
+Garshick recommends this alcohol-free facial toner with witch hazel, soothing aloe vera, and glycerin, which is a humectant that attracts moisture to boost hydration, allowing the product to help tone the skin while leaving the skin feeling hydrated.

 Garshick shares that these under-eye masks hydrate the skin and improve the appearance of fine lines and wrinkles by incorporating hyaluronic acid.
 They can also help with undereye bags, she says, as they help de-puff with the help of calendula extract, leaving you looking less tired.

-“The Tatcha Dewy Cream is my latest moisturizer,” Charles tells us.
+“The Tatcha Dewy Cream is my latest moisturizer,” Puza tells us.
 “It’s full of antioxidants, and being such a hydrating cream, it hasn’t caused any breakouts on my acne-prone skin.
 It plumps and smooths and lives up to its namesake.”

-A great drugstore option, this fragrance-free, non-comedogenic serum is a great option for those who prefer serums as moisturizing agents, says Charles.
+A great drugstore option, this fragrance-free, non-comedogenic serum is a great option for those who prefer serums as moisturizing agents, says Puza.
 A few drops after washing the face go a long way with this potent hydrator.

 Shirazi recommends this fast-absorbing, rich moisturizer with colloidal oatmeal, which reduces inflammation.
 The humectant glycerin is formulated with shea butter and relieves irritation, while allantoin soothes and calms the skin.
 Shirazi says this product is great for those with dry skin who want a heavier cream.